Gcriste/NewPortfolio/README.md

-# New Portfolio created with react
+# This is a new portfolio created with react